Rogreis/UbStudyHelpMAUI/help/index.md

 ### Introduction

-The Subject Index is a crucial feature of our application designed to provide you with quick access to specific topics across "The Uantia Book".
+The Subject Index is a crucial feature of our application designed to provide you with quick access to specific topics across "The Urantia Book".
 Each entry in the index is composed of a key expression and the subject, with a clickable link on the left of the subject.
 This guide will assist you in understanding how to effectively use this feature.

 ![The subjec index](images/Index.png)